Marks Surname Meaning, History & Origin

 - The Marx Brothers – Groucho, Chico, Harpo, Gummo and Zeppo – were comedy stars in vaudeville, Broadway, and film from 1905 to the 1940’s.

-Marx/Marks Numbers Today
+Marks and Marx Numbers Today

-- 14,000 in the UK (most numerous
+- 14,000 in the UK (most numerous in London)

 - 25,000 in America (most numerous in California)

 - 11,000 elsewhere (most numerous in Australia)

 Marks and Like Jewish Surnames